Michel Dorfman: Foreign tourists to Rebbe Nachman's gravesite

 In the mid-1960s Dorfman began escorting American citizens to Uman to show them Rebbe Nachman's gravesite.
 During World War II, a fierce battle between the Russians and Nazis for control of Uman had demolished the ancient cemetery in which Rebbe Nachman was buried.
 The cemetery was razed and housing lots were constructed on it.
 The grave of Rebbe Nachman was rediscovered and a private house built directly adjacent protected it from desecration.
 Only with the aid of someone like Dorfman, who traveled to the gravesite several times a year, could foreigners hope to locate it.

 By aiding foreign tourists, Dorfman placed himself in great personal danger.
-The government only issued tourist visas to large cities like Kyiv or Odessa, not to Uman; thus, Dorfman was aiding illegal tourists.
+The government only issued tourist visas to large cities like Kyiv or Odesa, not to Uman; thus, Dorfman was aiding illegal tourists.
 Due to his efforts, however, several hundred American and Israeli citizens were able to visit Uman.
 The increasing number of visitors and requests for visas to Uman in the 1960s, '70s, and '80s put pressure on the Soviet government to ease its restrictions.
 Finally the gates opened entirely with the fall of Communism in 1989.